-Figure 6-36 shows the clock management used with the SGMII interface without the FPGA logic elastic buffer.
-The CLKIN inputs to the RocketIO serial transceiver must be connected to an external, high-quality differential reference clock of frequency of 125 MHz.
-A 125 MHz clock source is then provided to the FPGA logic from the REFCLKOUT output port of the RocketIO serial transceiver.
-This is connected to global clock routing using a BUFG as illustrated (Figure 6-36).
-This clock should then be routed to the PHYEMAC#GTXCLK of the Ethernet MAC.
+Figure 6-32 shows the clock management used with the SGMII interface without the FPGA logic elastic buffer.
+The CLKIN inputs to the serial transceiver must be connected to an external, high-quality differential reference clock with frequency of 125 MHz.
+A 125 MHz clock source is then provided to the FPGA logic from the TXOUTCLK output port of the serial transceiver.
+This is connected to global clock routing using a BUFG as illustrated.
+This clock should then be routed to the PHYEMACGTXCLK of the Ethernet MAC.

-Figure 6-36: SGMII Clock Management - RocketIO Serial Transceiver RX Elastic Buffer
+Figure 6-32: SGMII Clock Management - Serial Transceiver RX Elastic Buffer

-In bypassing the RocketIO serial transceiver RX elastic buffer, data is clocked out of the RocketIO serial transceiver synchronously to RXRECCLK.
-This clock, placed on a BUFR component, drives RXUSRCLK and RXUSRCLK2 and some of the logic in the RX elastic buffer as illustrated in Figure 6-37.
+When using the larger FPGA fabric implementation of the RX elastic buffer, data is clocked out of the serial transceiver synchronously to RXRECCLK.
+This clock, placed on a BUFR component, drives RXUSRCLK2 and some of the logic in the RX elastic buffer, as illustrated in Figure 6-33.

-Figure 6-37: SGMII Clock Management - FPGA Logic RX Elastic Buffer
+Figure 6-33: Using the FPGA Fabric RX Elastic Buffer

-In both configurations, the PLLLKDET signal from the RocketIO serial transceiver (indicating that its internal PLLs have locked) is routed to the CLIENTEMAC#DCMLOCKED input port of the Ethernet MAC, which ensures that the state machines of the Ethernet MAC are held in reset until the RocketIO serial transceiver has locked and its clocks are running cleanly.
+In both configurations, the PLLLKDET signal from the serial transceiver (indicating that its internal PLLs have locked) is routed to the CLIENTEMACDCMLOCKED input port of the Ethernet MAC, which ensures that the state machines of the Ethernet MAC are held in reset until the serial transceiver has locked and its clocks are running cleanly.

-Either of the EMAC#CLIENTRXCLIENTCLKOUT or EMAC#CLIENTTXCLIENTCLKOUT output ports can be used to obtain the clock used for the Ethernet MAC client logic (both receiver and transmitter logic can share the same clock) with the unused clock being left unconnected.
-EMAC#CLIENTRXCLIENTCLKOUT is used in the example and is connected to a BUFG, which then provides the client clock to FPGA logic.
-It must also be routed back to the Ethernet MAC through the CLIENTEMAC#RXCLIENTCLKIN and CLIENTEMAC#TXCLIENTCLKIN input ports.
+Either of the EMACCLIENTRXCLIENTCLKOUT or EMACCLIENTTXCLIENTCLKOUT output ports can be used to obtain the clock used for the Ethernet MAC client logic (both receiver and transmitter logic can share the same clock) with the unused clock being left unconnected.
+EMACCLIENTTXCLIENTCLKOUT is used in our example and is connected to a BUFG, which then provides the client clock to FPGA logic.
+It must also be routed back to the Ethernet MAC through the CLIENTEMACRXCLIENTCLKIN and CLIENTEMACTXCLIENTCLKIN input ports.

-As described in "Ethernet MAC Clocks," page 205, the following clock signals are unused:
+As described in Appendix B, Ethernet MAC Clocks, the following clock signals are unused: